 Applicants who have earned advanced degrees or have significant work experience are certainly considered positively in the review process, and such achievements may enhance their candidacy for admission.
 Typically, about three-quarters of the entering class each year has either completed graduate work or has been employed full-time prior to entering Columbia Law School.
 The J.D. program does not require that applicants possess an advanced degree or professional work experience.

 How is graduate school performance considered relative to undergraduate achievement?

 Applicants' undergraduate performance is critically important and serves as a universal criterion for every law school applicant.
 However, as applicants progress in their post-college careers, graduate work will also be taken into consideration.
 It may not serve as a replacement, however, for undergraduate performance.

-How heavily does LSAT performance factor into admissions decisions?
+How heavily does LSAT/GRE performance factor into admissions decisions?

 How are multiple LSAT scores viewed?